scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 Figure :ref:`fermi-gc` shows the result of the *Pylira* algorithm applied to Fermi-LAT data above 1 GeV to the region around the Galactic Center.
-The PSF was obtained from the official Fermitools v2.0.19 and the *gtpsf* tool.
+The PSF was obtained from simulations using the *gtpsf* tool from the official *Fermitools v2.0.19* :cite:`Fermitools2019`.
 First one can see that the algorithm achieves again a considerable improvement of the spatial resolution compared to the raw counts.
 It clearly resolves multiple point sources left to the the bright Galactic Center source.